Malaysia: Demographics

 There are also two other non-Bumiputera local ethnic groups.
-22.5 per cent of the population are Malaysian Chinese, while 6.8 per cent are Malaysian Indian.
+22.8% of the population are Malaysian Chinese, while 6.8% are Malaysian Indian.
 The local Chinese have historically been more dominant in the business community.
 Local Indians are mostly of Tamil descent.
 Malaysian citizenship is not automatically granted to those born in Malaysia, but is granted to a child born of two Malaysian parents outside Malaysia.
 Dual citizenship is not permitted.
 Citizenship in the states of Sabah and Sarawak in Malaysian Borneo are distinct from citizenship in Peninsular Malaysia for immigration purposes.
-Every citizen is issued a biometric smart chip identity card known as MyKad at the age of 12, and must carry the card at all times.
+Every citizen is issued a biometric smart chip identity card known as MyKad at the age of 12 and must carry the card at all times.

 The population is concentrated on Peninsular Malaysia, where 20 million out of approximately 28 million Malaysians live.
-70 per cent of the population is urban.
-Due to the rise in labour-intensive industries, the country is estimated to have over 3 million migrant workers; about 10 per cent of the population.
+70% of the population is urban.
+Due to the rise in labour-intensive industries, the country is estimated to have over 3 million migrant workers; about 10% of the population.
 Sabah-based NGOs estimate that out of the 3 million that make up the population of Sabah, 2 million are illegal immigrants.
 Malaysia hosts a population of refugees and asylum seekers numbering approximately 171,500.
-Of this population, approximately 79,000 are from Burma, 72,400 from the Philippines, and 17,700 from Indonesia.
+Of this population, approximately 79,000 are from Myanmar, 72,400 from the Philippines, and 17,700 from Indonesia.
 Malaysian officials are reported to have turned deportees directly over to human smugglers in 2007, and Malaysia employs RELA, a volunteer militia with a history of controversies, to enforce its immigration law.